Ramb0a/awesome-confidential-computing/README.md

 * Uses [Nitro Enclave CLI](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave-cli.html)
 * Enclave application has two components
   * application that runs on parent instance
-  * application that runs insidet the enclave
+  * application that runs inside the enclave
 * AWS Enclave Developer [AMI](https://aws.amazon.com/marketplace/pp/prodview-37z6ersmwouq2)

 > Using the Nitro Enclaves SDK, an enclave can request a signed attestation document from the Nitro Hypervisor that includes its unique measurements.
 This document can be attached to requests from the enclave to an external service.
 The external service can validate the measurements included in the attestation document against the values in the access policy to determine whether to grant the enclave access to the requested operation.